 The Towpath

-Grassroots advocacy from canal enthusiasts has helped the Park secure over $6.5 million in funding from the Maryland State Highway Administration’s Transportation Alternatives Program (TAP) for towpath resurfacing over seven years.
-Currently, 92.4 miles of towpath have been or are in the process of being rehabilitated using TAP funding, National Park Service funding, and support from individual donors through the C&O Canal Trust.
-Learn more about how towpath resurfacing actively preserves the Park for future generations to enjoy.
+Grassroots advocacy from canal enthusiasts has helped the park secure over $6.5 million in funding from the Maryland State Highway Administration’s Transportation Alternatives Program (TAP) for towpath resurfacing over seven years.
+Currently, over 120 miles of towpath have been or are in the process of being rehabilitated using TAP funding, National Park Service funding, and support from individual donors through the C&O Canal Trust.
+Learn more about how towpath resurfacing actively preserves the park for future generations to enjoy.

 Canal Quarters